-Use SVG Icons in C++ Applications with NanoSVG
+SVG Icons in C++ with NanoSVG

-Render SVG icons in C++ using NanoSVG
+SVG Icons in C++ with NanoSVG

 Export a clean SVG from IconVectors